vim-autoformat/vim-autoformat/README.md

 ```
 Notice that `g:formatprg_args_expr_cs` can be evaluated.
 As you see, this allows us to dynamically define some parameters.
-In this case, the indent width that astyle will use, depends on the value of `&softtabstop`.
+In this example, the indent width that astyle will use, depends on the value of `&softtabstop`.

 For the default formatprogram definitions, the options `expandtab` and `shiftwidth` are taken into account whenever possible.
+This means that the formatting style will match your current vim settings as much as possible.
 For the exact default definitions, have a look in `vim-autoformat/plugin/defaults.vim`.